Election deposit: Japan

-Japan's electoral deposit is the most expensive by a wide margin among the countries having such a system.
+Japan's electoral deposit is expensive.
 Currently, a candidate for a constituency seat of the lower house or the upper house must place a ¥3 million deposit.
 It is refunded provided that the lower house candidate gains one-tenth (10%) or more of the total valid votes cast in the constituency, or provided that the upper house candidate gains one-eighth (12.5%) or more of the total valid votes divided by the number of the seats for the constituency.

 The deposit for a proportional seat of both houses is as high as ¥6 million and the refund would only depend on the number of seats that the party won.
 It is refunded in full amount if half or more of its candidates won seats.
 Local elections including gubernatorial, mayoral and council elections also have the deposit system with the amounts ranging from ¥150,000 to ¥3 million.

 The deposit system in Japan, inspired by the Westminster system, was introduced as part of the General Election Law of 1925 to prevent frivolous candidates from running simply for publicity or to disrupt election campaigns.
 However, it is sometimes attributed that its real purpose is to limit the number of candidates from opposition parties with lower financial power and make sure that those with such a power also hold political power, particularly the ruling Liberal Democratic Party (LDP), which has ruled the country since 1955 except for two brief disruptions.
 Hiroshi Kamiwaki, a professor specializing in the Constitution at Kobe Gakuin University, has argued that it is against Article 44 of the Constitution of Japan, which prohibits discrimination concerning the eligibility of lawmakers based on property and income.